Skip to main content Skip to footer

 Key features

-• Contact management: Store essential lead and customer data and use our AI assistant to craft personalized emails in bulk and enhance your outreach.
+• Contact management: Store essential lead and customer data and use our AI assistant to craft bulk personalized messages for email marketing and enhance your outreach.

-• Integrations: Sync your CRM with other enterprise tools, such as email, marketing, customer service, and ERP software.
+• Integrations: Sync your CRM with other enterprise tools, such as email, marketing, customer service, and ERP software solutions

-• Sales forecasting: Review in-depth forecasting reports and visualize your pipeline to make real-time data-driven decisions.
+• Sales forecasting: Review in-depth sales forecasting reports and visualize your pipeline to make real-time data-driven decisions

 G2 review